DanielleDaly/portfolio-project-4/README.md

 ### Likes

-- I tested that the like this comment option was displayed on the recipe page.
+- I tested and confirmed that that the 'Like this comment' option was displayed on the recipe page.
-- I tested that the icon for likes is displayed as a heart outline
+- I tested and confirmed that that the icon for 'likes' is displayed as a heart outline.
-- I tested if i coul like a recipe
+- I tested and confirmed that if I could like a recipe as a logged in user.
-- I tested if after liking a recipe there the icon changed on the recipe website
+- I tested and confirmed that if I have already 'liked' a particular recipe, the heart icon changes to a solid heart.
-- I tested that after linking the total number of likes increased on the recipe cards.
+- I tested and confirmed that that after 'liking' a recipe, the total number of 'likes' displayed increased.
-- I tested that I could unlike a recipe.
+- I tested and confirmed that that I could 'unlike' a recipe.
-- I tested that adter unliking a recipe the like heart icon changed
+- I tested and confirmed that that adter 'unliking' a recipe, the like heart icon changes back to an outline.
-- I tested that after unliking a recipe the total number of likes on the recipe card decreased
+- I tested and confirmed that that after 'unliking' a recipe the total number of likes displayed decreased.

 ### Messages

-- I tested that a messgae displayed to the user when they logged in
+- I tested that a messgae was displayed to the user when they have logged in.
-- I tested that a message displayed to the user when logged out
+- I tested that a message was displayed to the user when they have logged out.
-- I tested that a message displayed to the user when their comment was awaiting approval.
+- I tested that a message was displayed to the user when their comment was awaiting approval.
-- I tested that the user was able to dismiss these messages themselves
+- I tested that the user was able to dismiss these messages themselves.
-- I tested that the message dissappeared by itself within the 3 seconds time frame
+- I tested that the message dissappeared by itself within the 3 second time frame.

 ### Admin Section

-- I tested that i could log into the admin section as a supeuser
+- I tested that I could log into the admin section as a supeuser.
-- I tested that all the required fields from my model displayed when adding a recipe
+- I tested that all the required fields from my model were displaying when adding a recipe.
-- I tested that the wysiwyg from django displayed in the ingredients and methods section
+- I tested that the WYSIWYG from django was displaying in the ingredients and methods section.
-- I tested the functionality of the wysiwyg
+- I tested the functionality of the WYSIWYG.
-- I tested that i could set my recipe to publish and it would be added to the website when saved
+- I tested that I could set my recipe to 'published' and it would be added to the website when saved.
-- I tested that i could save a draft recipe
+- I tested that I could save a draft recipe.
-- I tested that I could return to the draft recipe later and continue working on it
+- I tested that I could return to the draft recipe later and continue working on it.
-- I tested that I could delete a recipe
+- I tested if I could delete a recipe.
-- I tested that i could update a recipe that i had already published
+- I tested if I could update a recipe that I had already published.
-- I tested that the comment fields displayed as per the comments model
+- I tested if the comment fields displayed correctly as per the comments model.
-- I tested that I could view if a comment is awaiting approval
+- I tested if I could see if a comment was awaiting approval.
-- I tested that i could approve comments
+- I tested if I could approve comments.
-- I tested that I could delete comments as an admin
+- I testedif I could delete comments as an admin.
-- I tested that comments deleted as an admin were not published on the website
+- I tested that comments deleted as an admin were not published on the website.

 ### Navbar

-- I tested that the logo link on the homepage was working correctly
+- I tested that the logo link on the homepage was working correctly.
-- I tested that the recipes link on the b=navbar was working correctly
+- I tested that the recipes link on the navbar was working correctly.
-- I tested that the register link on the navbar was working
+- I tested that the register link on the navbar was working correctly.
-- I tested that the login link on the navbar
+- I tested that the login link on the navbar was working correctly.
-- I tested that when logged in the login and register links are no longer displayed on hte navbar
+- I tested that when logged in, the login and register links are no longer displayed on the navbar
-- I tested that when logged in the logout link was displayed on the navbar
+- I tested that when logged in, the logout link was displayed on the navbar.
-- I tested that the logout link worked correctly
+- I tested that the logout link worked correctly.
-- I tested that the hover state for each link on the navbar worked correclty
+- I tested that the hover state for each link on the navbar worked correctly.

 ### Footer

-- I tested that the text displayed correctly on the footer
+- I tested that the text was displaying correctly on the footer.
-- I tested that all social media links were displayed on the navbar
+- I tested that all social media links were displayed on the footer.
-- I tested that all the social media links on the footer link to the correct website
+- I tested that all the social media links on the footer link to the correct websites.
-- I tested that the hover state on the social media links was working correclty
+- I tested that the hover state on the social media links was working correclty.

 ### Homepage

-#### Recipe Cards:
+### Recipes:

-- I confirmed that all the detail added for the recipe cards in the admin section was displayed on the recipe cards on the homepage
+- I confirmed that all the detail for the recipes was displaying on the homepage.
-- I confirmed that the recipe cards contained the following information: recipe image, recipe title, cooking time, number of people served, date and time recipe was added, number of likes, a short description and the view link app
+- I confirmed that the recipe cards contained the following information: recipe image, recipe title, cooking time, number of people served, date and time the recipe was added, number of likes, a short description and the 'view more' link to the recipe.
-- I confirmed the icons for the cooking time, likes and people served were displaying correctly
+- I confirmed that the icons for the cooking time, 'likes' and people served were displaying correctly.
-- I confirmed the links to the full recipe detail were working correctly on the recipe cards,
+- I confirmed the links to the full-recipe detail were working correctly.
-- I tested the link on the recipe image and confirmed that it was working correctly
+- I tested the link on the recipe image and confirmed that it was working correctly.
-- I tested the linnk in the recipe title and confirmed that it was working correctly
+- I tested the link in the recipe title and confirmed that it was working correctly.
-- I tested the view recipe link and confirmed that irt was working correctly.
+- I tested the view recipe link and confirmed that it was working correctly.

-#### All Recipes Button
+### All Recipes Button

-- I tested the link in the all recipes button ad confirmed that it brought me to the recipes page
+- I tested the link in the all recipes button ad confirmed that it brought me to the recipes page.

 ### Recipes Page

 - I confirmed that the pagination was working correctly.
 Pagination is set to 6 recipe cards per page and 6 recipes cards were displaying.
-- At the botttom of the page a next button brought me to the next page of 6 recipes when clicked.
+- At the botttom of the page a 'NEXT' button brought me to the next page of 6 recipes when clicked.
-- On the final page of recipes i confirmed that the next button was replaced with the prev (previous button). - I tested this by clicking on it and confirmed that it brought me to the previous page of recipes
+- On the final page of recipes I confirmed that the 'NEXT' button was replaced with the 'PREV' (previous button).I tested this by clicking on it and confirmed that it brought me to the previous page of recipes.

 ### Login

-- I tested the login form and confirmed that it allowed me to log in
+- I tested the login form and confirmed that it allowed me to log in.
-- I tested that a user was unable to log in if the username and/ or password details were entered incorrectly
+- I tested that a user was unable to log in if their username and / or password details were entered incorrectly.
-- I confirmed a user could not log in by submitting a blank form
+- I confirmed a user could not log in by submitting a blank form.
-- I confirmed that the login form requested a users username and password before allowing them to login
+- I confirmed that the login form requested a username and password before a user could login.
 - I tested that validation errors were working correctly if a user entered incorrect details or blank inputs into the required fields.
-- I confirmed that … message on ligin page
+- I confirmed that the "Don't have an account?
+Register now!: message on login page was displayed on the page.
-- I confirmed that a message displayed when the user had logged in to tell them that they had logged in successfully.
+- I confirmed that a login message was displayed when the user logged in to tell them they had logged in successfully.
-- I confirmed that once a user has logged in successfully that they were redirected back to the homepage
+- I confirmed that once a user had logged in successfully that they were redirected back to the homepage.

 ### Logout

-- I confirmed that a user was able to log out easily
+- I confirmed that the user was able to log out easily.
-- I confirmed that …logout message
+- I confirmed that once a user has logged out a message displays to confirm they have logged out.
-- I confirmed that once a user has logged out they are redirected back to the home page
+- I confirmed that once a user has logged out they are redirected back to the home page.

 ### Register/ Sign up

-- I confirmed that the correct details were displaying on the register form
+- I confirmed that the correct details were displaying on the register form.
-- I confirmed that the following fields were displaying on the register/ sign up form: username, email address, password, password again
+- I confirmed that the following fields were displaying on the register/ sign up form: username, email address, password, password again.
-- I confirmed that the user did not have to enter an email address to register
+- I confirmed that the user did not have to enter an email address to register.
-- I confirmed that the username and password fields were required in order for a user to register
+- I confirmed that the username and password fields were required in order for a user to register.
-- I confirmed that validation errors displayed correctly when users entered blank fields or incorrect inpouts
+- I confirmed that validation errors displayed correctly when users entered blank fields or incorrect inputs.
-- I confirmed that a user cannot enter a password that is less than 8 characters long
+- I confirmed that a user cannot enter a password that is less than 8 characters long.
-- I confirmed that a user cannot enter a password that is the same as the username…?
+- I confirmed that a user cannot enter a password that is too similar to their username.
 - I confirmed that a user is redirected to the homepage once they have registered.

 ### Browsers